dbh201/eveBackend/README.md

 	- [ ] Convert system ID to name
 	- [ ] Convert system name to ID

-	1. Market Orders
+	1. Market Buy Orders

 	- [ ] Get a list of buy orders for an item ID by region ID
-	- [ ] Get a list of sell orders for an item ID by region ID
 	- [ ] Get a list of buy orders for an item ID by region name
+	- [ ] Get a list of buy orders for an item name by region ID
+	- [ ] Get a list of buy orders for an item name by region name
+	- [ ] Get a list of buy orders for an item group ID by system ID
+	- [ ] Get a list of buy orders for an item group ID by system name
+	- [ ] Get a list of buy orders for an item group name by system ID
+	- [ ] Get a list of buy orders for an item group name by system name

+	1. Market Sell Orders

 	- [ ] Get a list of sell orders for an item ID by region name
-	- [ ] Get a list of buy orders for an item name by region ID
+	- [ ] Get a list of sell orders for an item ID by region ID
 	- [ ] Get a list of sell orders for an item name by region ID
-	- [ ] Get a list of buy orders for an item name by region name
 	- [ ] Get a list of sell orders for an item name by region name

-	- [ ] Get a list of buy orders for an item group ID by system ID
 	- [ ] Get a list of sell orders for an item group ID by system ID
-	- [ ] Get a list of buy orders for an item group ID by system name
 	- [ ] Get a list of sell orders for an item group ID by system name
-	- [ ] Get a list of buy orders for an item group name by system ID
 	- [ ] Get a list of sell orders for an item group name by system ID
-	- [ ] Get a list of buy orders for an item group name by system name
 	- [ ] Get a list of sell orders for an item group name by system name

 	1. Item Details